Jose Altuve Preview, Player Props: Astros vs. Padres

 Jose Altuve At The Plate

-- In 33.3% of his games this year, Altuve has had at least one RBI.
-He's picked up more than one in 13.0% and driven in three or more of his team's runs in five contests.
+- Altuve has driven in a run in 23 games this season (32.9%), including nine games with more than one RBI (12.9%).
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.